hlship/dialog-tool/README.md

 `dgdebug` does a great job of updating in-place when any of the source files change.

-`dgt`'s approach to testing is really simple:

-- start the debugger with `dgt debug`
-- capture an input transcript from the debugger using `@save`
-- save the input transcript as a file under `tests` with extension `.txt`
-- execute `dgt test` to run all tests
-- for each input transcript, the game is executed and output captured
-- if the execution generates different text than what been previously _blessed_, it is marked as a failure
-- execute `dgt bless` to review failed tests and choose which to bless (mark as correct)
+Testing is very simple with `dgt`; under the `tests` folder are `.txt` files and corresponding `.out` files.
+The first is a transcript for the project, the series of commands to execute.
+The transcript may also include Dialog style comments (`%%`), and Dialog queries, including `(now)` queries.

+The `dgt test` command finds each of these files, runs the debugger to execute the transcript, and captures the output.
+If the output matches the `.out` file, the test is succesful.
+Otherwise, the actual output is saved and the test is a failure; the `dgt bless` command allows you to review failed tests, using a colorized side-by-side diff, and identify those where the new output is correct.

-`dgt test` searches all directories under `tests` for test files (with extension `.txt`), which allows you to organize things as you like.
+`dgt test` searches all directories under `tests` for test files which allows you to organize things as you like.
 Once blessed, the blessed tests' output is saved with extension `.out`.

 From the debugger, the `@save` command does a good job of saving just the input